syncfusion-content/maui-docs/MAUI/ListView/Migration.md

 ---
 layout: post
 title: Migrating from Xamarin SfListView to .NET MAUI SfListView | Syncfusion
-description: Learn here all about Migrating from Xamarin SfListView to .NET MAUI SfListView
+description: Learn here all about Migrating from Syncfusion Xamarin ListView to Syncfusion .NET MAUI ListView control and more.
 platform: MAUI
 control: SfListView
 documentation: ug